 Our common stock is listed on The Nasdaq Capital Market under the symbol "OPGN".
-On May 2, 2023, the last reported sale price of our common stock on The Nasdaq Capital Market was \$0.682 per share.
-The public offering price per share of common stock and accompanying common warrant and per pre-funded warrant and accompanying common warrant will be determined between us and investors based on market conditions at the time of pricing, and may be at a discount to the then current market price of our common stock.
+On April 26, 2023, the last reported sale price of our common stock on The Nasdaq Capital Market was \$0.83 per share.
+The public offering price per share of common stock and accompanying common warrant and per prefunded warrant and accompanying common warrant will be determined between us and investors based on market conditions at the time of pricing, and may be at a discount to the then current market price of our common stock.
 The recent market price used throughout this prospectus may not be indicative of the actual offering price.
 The actual public offering price may be based upon a number of factors, including our history and our prospects, the industry in which we operate, our past and present operating results, the previous experience of our executive officers and the general condition of the securities markets at the time of this offering.
-There is no established public trading market for the pre-funded warrants and the common warrants and we do not expect a market to develop.
-Without an active trading market, the liquidity of the pre-funded warrants and the common warrants will be limited.
+There is no established public trading market for the pre-funded warrants and the common warrants will be limited.
 In addition, we do not intend to list the pre-funded warrants or the common warrants on The Nasdaq Capital Market, any other national securities exchange or any other trading system.
 We have engaged H.C.
 Wainwright & Co., LLC, or the placement agent, to act as our exclusive placement agent in connection with this offering.
 The placement agent has agreed to use its reasonable best efforts to arrange for the sale of the securities offered by this prospectus.
-The placement agent is not purchasing or selling any of the securities we are offering and the placement agent is not required to arrange the purchase or sale of any specific number of securities or dollar amount.
+The placement agent is not purchasing or selling any of the securities we are offering and the placement agent is not required to arrange the purchase or sale of any specific number of securities of dollar amount.
 We have agreed to pay to the placement agent the placement agent fees set forth in the table below, which assumes that we sell all of the securities offered by this prospectus.
 Since we will deliver the securities to be issued in this offering upon our receipt of investor funds, there is no arrangement for funds to be received in escrow, trust or similar arrangement.
 There is no minimum offering requirement as a condition of closing of this offering.
-Because there is no minimum offering amount required as a condition to closing this offering, we may sell fewer than all of the securities offered hereby, which may significantly reduce the amount of proceeds received by us, and investors in this offering will not receive a refund in the event that we do not sell an amount of securities sufficient to pursue our business goals described in this prospectus.
-In addition, because there is no escrow account and no minimum offering amount, investors could be in a position where they have invested in our company, but we are unable to fulfill all of our contemplated objectives due to a lack of interest in this offering.
+Because there is no minimum offering amount required as a condition to closing this offering will not receive a refund in the event that we do not sell an amount of securities sufficient to pursue our business goals described in our company, but we are unable to fulfill all of our contemplated objectives due to a lack of interest in this offering.
 Further, any proceeds from the sale of securities offered by us will be available for our immediate use, despite uncertainty about whether we would be able to use such funds to effectively implement our business plan.
 See the section entitled "Risk Factors" for more information.
 We will bear all costs associated with the offering.
-See "Plan of Distribution" on page 91 of this prospectus for more information regarding these a and Common arrant -Funded Warrant ommon Warrant Total Public offering price \$ 0.7785 \$ 0.7685 \$ 3,499,999.76 Placement agent fees (1) \$ 0.0467 \$ 0.0461 \$ 209,999.99 Proceeds, before expenses, to OpGen, Inc. \$ 0.7318 \$ 0.7224 \$ 3,289,999.78
+See "Plan of Distribution" on page 91 of this prospectus for more information regarding these arrangements.